Today in Tribe History: August 31, 2004

 Vizquel batted again in the third, this time against Tanyon Sturtze, and his two-out double after a Coco Crisp RBI-single scored Ben Broussard and Crisp to push the lead to 9-0.
 Cleveland was retired in order in the fourth, but an RBI-double (Ronnie Belliard) and a homer (Crisp) in the fifth pushed the lead up three more runs before Vizquel’s single ended Sturtze’s day.
 He would come around to score on a bases loaded walk from Casey Blake and the Indians would score six total in the frame.

 Up for the fifth time in the sixth inning, Little O doubled home Crisp, who had reached on a fielder’s choice.
 16-0 Indians.
 In his sixth at bat, he singled up the middle with one out but was stranded at second.
 With a chance for the elusive seven-hit day, he flew out to right for the second out of the ninth inning.

 Vizquel actually outhit the Yankees on the day, 6-5.
 Jake Westbrook (seven innings, five hits, five strikeouts) and Jeremy Guthrie (two innings, one walk, one strikeout) limited the Bronx Bombers to just the five hits on the afternoon.
-Vizquel’s day was historic in Indians history, as he became just the seventh player in club history to have six hits in one game, last done by Jorge Orta on June 15, 1980.
+Vizquel’s day was a rare accomplishment in Indians history, as he became just the franchise’s seventh player ever to have six hits in one game, last done by Jorge Orta on June 15, 1980.

 Photo: Cataffo/New York Daily News